yench/3GettingandCleaningDataProject/README.md

   * `README.md`: the file you are reading right now.
 It is an introduction on the whole process of how `second` dataset is obtained from the original dataset.
   * `run_analysis.R`: the R script for excecuting the process to create `second`.
 When the original dataset is in the R working directory and unzipped, running this R script would create `second`.
   * `Codecook.md`: the codebook explaining the meaning of codes in the `second` dataset.

+### How to apply the run_analysis.R script to create the `second` dataset?
+ 1. Download and unzip the "Human Activity Recognition Using Smartphones Datasets", and set the folder `UCI HAR Datasets` as your `R` working directory.
+ 2. Move `run_analysis.R` into the `UCI HAR Datasets` folder.
+ 3. Enter the command `source("run_analysis.R")` in R, and you'll find that a file named `second_dataset.txt` is created in the `UCI HAR Datasets` folder.
+ 4. This txt file contains the `second` dataset generated, and you can read it in R with the command `read.table("second_data_set.txt",header=TRUE,check.names=FALSE)`.

 ### Reference